-3 August 2012 - Options received all the application paperwork for Mr S' SIPP from Caledonian.
+On or around 22 June 2012 - Options received all the application paperwork for Mr S' SIPP from Caledonian.

-On or around 6 August 2012 - Mr S' SIPP was established.
+On or around 27 July 2012 - Mr S' SIPP was established.

-11 October 2012 - a Certificate of Non-Solicitation was signed by Mr Clark of Caledonian.
+11 October 2012 - a Certificate of Non-Solicitation was signed and dated by Mr Clark of Caledonian.
 This document, addressed to Friends Provident International and on Caledonian headed paper, confirmed that: